BOB fm (Hertfordshire)

-BOB fm was a radio station broadcasting to north Hertfordshire in the United Kingdom.
+BOB fm was an Independent Local Radio station broadcasting to north Hertfordshire in the United Kingdom.
 Programming originated from studios at the Old Pump House in Knebworth Park.
 Launched as Hertbeat FM in 2001, it was subsumed into Heart Hertfordshire on 31 May 2019 shortly after acquisition by media group Communicorp.

 History

 Early Years: Radio Hertford and Hertbeat FM

 In October 1998, following seven years of lobbying of the Radio Authority Radio Hertford was granted a Restricted Service Licence to broadcast for a two-week period to Hertford and surrounding areas.

 The Radio Authority then invited applications to apply for a long-term Hertford licence.
 The Radio Hertford consortium submitted a bid to broadcast as Hertbeat FM competing with a rival entrant, Stag FM, backed by The Daily Mail Radio Group.
 Citing Radio Hertford's lobbying of the Radio Authority, trial broadcast and emphasis on local content, the HertBeat FM bid was awarded a licence in February 2000.
 The station proposed "an imaginative, music-led service, targeted at discerning 25 to 54-year olds, with intelligent speech that emphasises local news and information."